FORTH-ICS-INSPIRE/artemis/docs/kubernetes.md

-csrfSecret     # Secret used for CSRF protection privKey        # Private key for the HTTPS certificate certificate    # HTTPS certificate
+csrfSecret     # Secret used for CSRF protection privKey        # Private key for the HTTPS certificate certificate    # HTTPS certificate apiKey         # secret used for frontend API use
 ### OPTIONAL ###
 hostName       # Host name for Ingress Controller
 ```